 Bow chocks are mounted on either side of the bowsprit.

 When using a roller furling jib with a wire luff, there is no need for a jib halyard or a separate headstay.
 The wire luff serves as the forestay.
 At the head of the jib is a swivel for the furler, a shackle, and a boom bail.
-The boom bail is one I had lying around, but a good alternative would be a RL-525-T or RL-425-H hound.
+The boom bail is one I had lying around, but a good alternative would be a RL-425-H hound.
 The shrouds are made of 1/8" ss cable with swaged thimbles on both ends.
 They attach to bent RL-320 tangs on either side of the mast with small shackles.
 The small line immediately below that loops through the pad eye is the lazy jack/topping lift for the boom.

 Note that when adding a roller furler to the jib it may be necessary to move this hardware higher up the mast from the location shown on the plans to account for the added space required for the furler.
 I recommend not drilling this hole in the mast until after test fitting the jib and its associated hardware.

 The lower ends of the shrouds attach to the hull with RL-245L shroud adjustors attached to RL-397 chain plates and RL-344-B covers.